 Holidays or holy days are Festivals are communal celebrations of significant events.
 Eight special Christian celebrations derive their sources from traditions that existed long before Christianity.
-Come and learn about the pagan connections to some of the leading Christian holidays.
+Come and learn about eight Christian holidays with pagan origins.

 The 8 Pagan Holidays We Celebrate

 Many of the traditional holidays or holy days are benchmarks for the changing of the seasons.
 These events often correlate with celestial alignments.

 Ancient cultures divided the year into eight festivals.
 The Wheel of the year is a practical way of measuring the days of the year.
 It is based on the annual movement of the Sun as it crosses the sky.
 It contains the two Solstices and Equinox and the midpoints between them.
 These 8 points move year-to-year depending on the actual celestial alignment of the Sun: